retroplasma/earth-reverse-engineering/BLENDER.md

 for x in bpy.data.textures: x.extension = 'EXTEND'
 ```

 Everything jitters?
-Try this and then open `model.2.obj` instead of `model.obj`:
+Try this node.js script and then open `model.2.obj` instead of `model.obj`:
 ```
 node scale_move_obj.js
 ```